Why Would Innocent Defendants Plead Guilty?

 However, some critics of plea bargains worry that they may actually induce innocent persons to plead guilty.
 There are a number of reasons why an innocent person would plead guilty to a crime he or she did not commit, but mostly it has to do with fear.
 A person facing criminal charges is also facing the prospect of a criminal punishment.
 For severe crimes, the punishment could potentially be decades or a lifetime behind bars.
 Even less severe punishment could be life changing – defendants might fear having to live apart from family, losing a job, or any number of consequences.
 If a defendant is offered a much more lenient sentence as part of a plea deal, he or she will essentially have to choose whether or not to gamble with his freedom.
 If a defendant chooses to continue to plead not guilty and go to trial, he or she could face the highest possible sentence for the crime charged.
 On the other hand, if he or she were to plead guilty, the sentence may be greatly reduced.
 Defendants who worry that their defense is not strong enough, or who are generally risk-averse, may choose to plead guilty rather than risking the harshest punishment available.

-If you have questions about your criminal case in Florida, it’s important to have an experienced criminal law attorney to rely on.
-Contact our attorneys at The Baez Law Firm for a consultation today.
+If you have questions about your criminal case in Florida, it’s important to have an experienced criminal law lawyer to rely on.
+Contact our lawyers at The Baez Law Firm for a consultation today.